minrk/open-on-github.novaextension/README.md

-My tools for working with GitHub
+My tools for working with GitHub from Nova.

 Currently only one command: Open on GitHub.